splunk/docker-splunk/docs/SUPPORT.md

 5. `overlay2` Docker daemon storage driver
     * Create a file /etc/docker/daemon.json on Linux systems, or C:\ProgramData\docker\config\daemon.json on Windows systems.
 Add {"storage-driver": "overlay2"} to the daemon.json.
 If you already have an existing json, please only add "storage-driver": "overlay2" as a key, value pair.

 For more details, please see the official [supported architectures and platforms for containerized Splunk environments](https://docs.splunk.com/Documentation/Splunk/latest/Installation/Systemrequirements#Containerized_computing_platforms) as well as [hardware and capacity recommendations](https://docs.splunk.com/Documentation/Splunk/latest/Installation/Systemrequirements).
+Basic usage on how to [deploy and run Splunk Enterprise inside containers](https://docs.splunk.com/Documentation/Splunk/latest/Installation/DeployandrunSplunkEnterpriseinsideDockercontainers) is also available.

 If you intend for this containerized Splunk Enterprise deployment to be supported in your Enterprise Support Agreement, you must verify you meet all of the above "supported" requirements.
 Failure to do so will render your deployment in an "unsupported" state.